ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_app_to_2.5.md

 In v2.5 it's still possible to use Assetic, like in earlier versions.
 However, if you're using the latest Bootstrap version, [`scssphp`](https://github.com/leafo/scssphp) doesn't compile correctly with Assetic.
 In this case, use Webpack Encore.

-See [Importing assets from a bundle](importing_assets_from_bundle.md) for more information.
+For more information, see [Importing assets from a bundle](importing_assets_from_bundle.md).

 If you experience issues during the update, see [Troubleshooting](troubleshooting.md#cloning-failed-using-an-ssh-key).